 Successful completion of the courses of the medical curriculum and scholastic standing are determined by the character of the student's daily work; the results of examinations, which may be written, oral, or practical; and observation of the student in action.
 The medical school curriculum builds progressively on the course work of each previous academic year.
 The courses of each subsequent year require increasing levels of coordination and integration of the material previously presented.
 Thorough knowledge and understanding of each subject and an appropriate level of skills are therefore required for satisfactory progress to be maintained in the medical curriculum.

 Grades

 The summative evaluation of academic performance for each course is reported on the following basis:

-A: superior or outstanding work in all aspects of course work.
+Honors (H): superior or outstanding work in all aspects (second, third, and fourth years.